Sekanko/star-wars-fanbase/README.md

 Currently, users can browse data about characters, planets, and films in the Star Wars universe.
 There is also the option to register an account and add favorite characters, planets, and films.

-**Regrettably, I was unable to complete the project fully due to some unexpected challenges and a packed academic schedule.
-However, I plan to complete this project in the future.**
+**Regrettably, I was unable to complete the project fully due to some unexpected challenges and a packed academic schedule.**

-## 🗒️ To-do list
-- Complete CSS for all pages
-- Update searching functionality (currently you have to write whole name)
-- Make Spring Security responsible for logging users
-- Create and handle exceptions
-- Make the theme more Star Wars-like
-- Create Selenium and Unit Tests

 ## 🛠️ Technologies Used:
 - **Frontend**: HTML, CSS